Academics

 College Counseling Office:

-• Submit, per request of the student, a student’s transcript, recommendations, and Archmere profile
+• Submit, per the request of the student, a student’s transcript, recommendations, and Archmere profile.

-• Submit Mid-Year Report to all colleges that a student has applied to
+• Submit the Mid-Year Report to all colleges that a student has applied to.

-• Provide students and families the pros and cons of potential application decisions
+• Provide students and families with the pros and cons of potential application decisions.

-• Follow-up with colleges at student’s request concerning documentation being received
+• Follow up with colleges at the student’s request concerning documentation being received.

-• Send final transcripts to one school that student lists on their Graduation Survey as enrolled school
+• Send final transcripts to one school that the student lists on their Graduation Survey as their enrolled school.

 Questions?
 Contact: